 Anna (she, her, hers pronouns) is a Research Coordinator with Dr. Jean Shoveller’s Youth Sexual Health Team.
 Anna has a Master of Science in Health Care and Epidemiology from the School of Population and Public Health at UBC.
 She coordinates two studies for the YSHT including: ‘Addressing sexual- and drug-related HIV risk among young gay, bisexual and other MSM’ and ‘Socio-cultural contexts and Young Men’s Sexual Lives’.

 Phone: (604) 827-4568

 Email: anna.carson (at) ubc.ca

-Cathy is the Research Manager for the Youth Sexual Health Team and Dr. Jean Shoveller’s CIHR-funded Applied Public Health Chair in Improving Youth Sexual Health.
+Cathy (she, her, hers pronouns) is the Research Manager for the Youth Sexual Health Team and Dr. Jean Shoveller’s CIHR-funded Applied Public Health Chair in Improving Youth Sexual Health.
 Cathy has a Master of Arts in Anthropology, specializing in medical anthropology, from Simon Fraser University.
 She has worked extensively on a variety of qualitative research studies in the areas of mental health, substance use, social inequity, and sexual health.
 She is especially interested in qualitative research addressing gender, health and social inequities, as well as research ethics.

 Phone: (604) 822-3791

 Email: cathy.chabot (at) ubc.ca